Posted on Sunday, 5th December 2010 by Grace Massa Langlois

 - Add the filling and continue to bake for the time recommended by the recipe.

-Tags: baked custard, baked pudding, creme brulee, dessert, desserts, Donna Hay recipes, French desserts, pastry tart shells, pies
+Tags: baked custard, baked pudding, creme brulee, custard recipes, dessert, desserts, desserts for entertaining, Donna Hay recipes, entertaining, food, food photography, food photos, French desserts, maple syrup, maple syrup recipes, pastry tart shells, pie crust, pies, tart crust, Tart filling, tarts